b-k/ppim/README.md

 Format
 ======

-This will be available as a PDF and as HTML.

 There will be a style guide on how to write the formatting shortly.
 We will not use markdown.